-In the coming months, we will be working with Federal Student Aid (FSA) to conduct a smooth transition of your loans to a different servicer.
+In the coming months, we will be working with Federal Student Aid (FSA) to conduct a smooth transition of your loans to a different servicer over the next year.
 FedLoan Servicing will continue to service all loans until they are transferred to another FSA-designated servicer.
-Please note that this change will not affect the existing terms, programs, or available repayment plans on your loans, nor will it affect the temporary suspension of payments and 0% interest benefits applied for the COVID-19 emergency.
+Please note that this change will not affect the existing terms, programs, or available repayment plans on your loans nor will it affect the temporary suspension of payments and 0% interest benefits applied for the COVID-19 emergency.

 Communications will be sent as more details become known.
 You can also visit StudentAid.gov/fedloan for the latest updates and information on loan transfers.

 FedLoan Servicing is a Servicer to Federal Student Aid